reevolutiva/twchr-dev/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage, promote and monetise your Twitch.tv streaming integrrating the power of twitch to WordPress.
+Manage, promote and monetise your Twitch.tv streaming integrating the power of twitch to WordPress.

 == Description ==
 **Twitcher Manage Twitch Account** is a tool for streamers to *Monetize your streams and grow your audience*.
-Integrate your Twitch channel to your WordPress site in a simple$ streaming platforms and comunitys in your unique WordPress site.
+Integrate your *Twitch channel to your WordPress* site in a simple and fast way.
+Twitcher *connects your site with Twitch Helix Api* and add *mannage your Twitch.tv Account from your WordPress Dashboard*.
-Integrates your Twitch Channel to WordPress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content a$ advantage of the power of google.
+Import all your past streamings as post page for every past Stream, so you could mannage and promote your programs and series, and offer extra content to your audience, so you can take advantage of the power of google organic seach.

 == Features ==
 * *Embed Twitch Videos to Wordpress* as Streaming Post Tipe